dorneanu/roam/content/books/exercised.md

 ### 225 {#225}

-Hippocrates wrote twenty-five hundred years ago, “Eating alone will not make a man well; he must also take exercise.”
+> Hippocrates wrote twenty-five hundred years ago, “Eating alone will not make a

-quote
+> man well; he must also take exercise.”

 ### 225 {#225}